 Corporate website for an architectural company

 This concept is also devoted to the theme of architecture; still, it has different objectives and core target audience: it is the corporate website for a company presenting the variety and potential of its services.
 The general performance of the web pages follows a minimalist and functional approach.
 The layout is accomplished on the basis of priorities in presenting this particular business field.
 Taking into account that the nature of the company activity is deeply visual, especially in terms of presentation to new clients, the designer selected the background and fonts that have to leave the immediate impression of style and sophistication.
 The keywords brought out in capital letters become an integral part of the stylistic concept, being also informative and quickly setting the company ideas and approach to work.
 The visual effects are supported with smooth web animation.

 Landing page for the website of seafood recipes

-This example presents a landing page for a website collecting recipes of meals with seafood from all over the world.
+This example presents a landing page for a website collecting recipes for meals with seafood from all over the world.
 As well as in the previous case, a dark background is chosen to make the images of meals look even more delicious and also create a stylish appearance for the general visual presentation of the layout.
-The landing quickly provides a general understanding of the website’s purpose and content featuring different sections that could be interesting for users.
+The landing quickly provides a general understanding of the website’s purpose and content, featuring different sections that could be interesting for users.

 Website on Swedish ski resorts

 Obviously, traveling is a great way to get inspired and we really believe it’s true.
 This concept adds one more example to this theme.
 Here is the set of animated interactions for a website Slopes presenting Swedish ski resorts and enabling users to get the full scope of information about them.
 The home page features the video background immediately setting the theme, and the color palette based on strong contrast and concise color combinations also visually supports the idea of active winter holidays.
-The basic points are shown in the header for quick availability while all the other variety of content categories is hidden behind the hamburger button to support the minimalist design approach.
+The basic points are shown in the header for quick availability, while all the other variety of content categories is hidden behind the hamburger button to support the minimalist design approach.